adiscripts03/Catalyst_Cypher/README.md

 It’s a project made with care, teamwork, and the belief that small digital improvements can make a big difference on campus.

+## Acheivements
+- This project was awarded as the 2nd RunnerUp at Crispr DemoDays Competition.

 ---